panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 ## 4. TypeScript function interface

-Another interesting way to write a function type is using a TypeScript function interface .
+Another interesting way to write a function type is using a TypeScript function interface.
 It's also named function call signature (too scientific for me).

-Function interface looks similar to an object interface with a method.
+The function interface looks similar to an object interface with a method.
 But the function interface *doesn't have the method name written*:

 ```typescript
 interface SumInterface {